 You may have thought, “What does she know?
 She’s not Jeff Bezos or Bill Gates!”
 I’m not Oprah or J. K. Rowling.
 I realize that many people talk about a lot of things, whether or not they’re qualified.
 Some people have no problem telling you how to do something, even if they haven’t done that thing themselves.
 But I am not that person.
 I’m not the “fake it till you make it,” girl.
-And so, before I go on about what I believe to be the key principles of success, I feel I owe you this explanation.
+And so, before I go on about what I believe to be the definition of success, I feel I owe you this explanation.

 Most people attribute success to extraordinary accomplishment or the ability to make a lot of money, like the people I stated above.
 There is no question those are exemplary icons who’ve achieved extraordinary results.
-But the problem i, as a society, we’re under the mistaken assumption that wealth and/or fame are the only measures of success.
+But the problem is, as a society, we’re under the mistaken assumption that wealth and/or fame are the only measures of success.

 Many of us don’t recognize, acknowledge, or enjoy our own successes because we are constantly measuring ourselves against the wrong yardstick.
 It’s easy to assume we’re not good enough because we base our accomplishments on society’s view of success versus what makes us happy and fulfilled.